 The NPS program staff, in cooperation with the Office of Land and Water, the National Resource Conservation Service (NRCS), the U.S. Geological Survey (USGS) and Mississippi Soil and Water Conservation Commission, continue to act as resource agencies for information on managing NPS project support for watershed projects.
 Public education and technical support for these projects are provided for all categories of NPS pollution.
 The purpose of this support in funding is to aid ongoing watershed nutrient reduction projects, NPS demonstration projects, active National Water Quality Initiative (NWQI) and Mississippi River Basin Initiative (MRBI) watershed projects, and previously funded watershed implementation projects where continued monitoring is needed to show success.
-Milestones/Outputs for the technical assistance activities associated with watershed project support include participating in Basin Team meetings, conservation education, project tracking, monitoring, and other watershed project type activities that are directly supporting a NPS Watershed project.
+Milestones/Outputs for the technical assistance activities associated with watershed project tracking, monitoring, and other watershed project type activities that are directly supporting a NPS Watershed project.